jdetle/jdetle.github.io/src/contents/articles/dim_reduction/index.md

     number of neurons such that the neural network is forced to learn a lower dimensional structure
 +   This is identical to PCA if using a linear activation function!
-What undiscovered algorithms will be replicated my neural nets?
+What undiscovered algorithms will be replicated by neural nets?
 Will neural nets actually hurt scientific discovery?
 -------------------------